Ai Operating SystemAgent Fleet Governance

 How leaders should evaluate MCP servers as control-plane infrastructure for governed agent access, workflow context, and system boundaries.

-MCP servers are often discussed as developer plumbing.
 For an operating leader, they are part of the control plane.
+They are where an agent’s curiosity can become system access.

 The failure pattern